-Two of the measures on home affordability directly involve superannuation – a newly announced First Home Super Saver Scheme and a scheme to faciliate downsizing among older people.
+Two of the measures on home affordability directly involve superannuation – a newly announced First Home Super Saver Scheme and a scheme to facilitate downsizing among older people.
 Importantly, the first home saver scheme relates to voluntary super contributions, not existing compulsory super savings.

 There were no other major superannuation changes announced, though it is worth keeping in mind that most of the super changes announced in last year’s budget are still to come into effect on 1 July this year.